Braves vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 38 hits with six doubles, 10 home runs and 15 walks.
-He has driven in 42 runs with three stolen bases.
+- Adolis Garcia has 39 hits with six doubles, 11 home runs, 16 walks and 44 RBI.
+He's also stolen three bases.

 Garcia Recent Games